 A second behavior I have observed in perfectionistic leaders is leaning into hero mode and trying to do it all, with catastrophic results for their physical and mental health, exhaustion being their best friend.
 Typically, around such leaders you see dwindling levels of motivation, ownership and learning in their teams as the people learn to lean back and wait for the boss to step in and do it themselves.
 (If you feel reminded of a stressed-parent-under-time-pressure-won’t-let-child-tie-shoelaces-themselves-moment – it is basically the same mechanism.)
 Again, a dynamic of inefficiency evolves as the leader becomes the bottleneck slowing everything down, despite their best efforts.

-3. Perfectionists are reluctant to simply try things out or give up on new endeavors fast out of fear they cannot master the activity perfectly fast enough (and will be judged by others for the fact).
+3. Perfectionists are reluctant to simply try things out or give up on new endeavors fast out of fear they can not master the activity perfectly fast enough (and will be judged by others for the fact).
+It is a protecting mechanism that prevents you against the projected possibility of failure.
 Great examples how this behavior can massively impact our lives is when a person (often female) decides not to apply for a job because she finds herself being able to tick only 9 out of 10 requirements and skills mentioned in the job ad.
-Or when a perfectionist waits endlessly before finally doing this specific thing because they do not feel well enough prepared.
-Wait, I must read this book first, take that course, obtain that certificate, watch that TED talk and talk to this person.
-If you are thinking this part sounded very autobiographical – you are right.
+Or when a perfectionist waits endlessly before finally doing some specific thing because they do not feel well enough prepared.

 Ok, so I am a perfectionist, now what?